Egerton Coghill: Life and family

 Coghill was born on 7 February 1853 in Castletownshend, County Cork.
 He was the second son of Irish painter Sir John Joscelyn Coghill, 4th Baronet, and his wife the Hon.
 Katherine Frances, daughter of John Plunket, 3rd Baron Plunket.
 Victoria Cross recipient Nevill Coghill was his elder brother.
 Edith Anna Somerville was his cousin.
 He initially trained as an engineer at Haileybury School, Hertfordshire.

-Cohgill married Elizabeth Somerville of Drishane, Skibbereen, Co.
-Cork.
+Coghill married Elizabeth Somerville of Drishane, Skibbereen, County Cork.
 She was a sister of Edith Somerville.
 Coghill was succeeded as baronet by his eldest son Marmaduke Coghill, a soldier in both World Wars.
 His second son was Nevill Coghill, a professor at Oxford University, while a younger son was the actor Ambrose Coghill.

 Coghill died during a visit to England on 9 October 1921.
 He was initially buried at Twickenham, but was exhumed in 1923 and brought back to Ireland to be reburied at St Barrahane's churchyard, Castletownshend.